 Mosses alternate between diploid and haploid generations in their life cycle, which is unique among flowering plants.
 Where does fertilization take place in the moss life cycle?
-Scroll to the Key Takeaways to get the answer, or start from the top to learn about the moss life cycle.
+Are spores haploid or diploid?
+Scroll to the Key Takeaways to get the answers, or start from the top to learn about the moss life cycle.

 Mosses have two forms of reproduction: sexual reproduction and asexual/ vegetative reproduction.
 This is true for all bryophytes.